steffitan23/cubstart-website/content/course-info.md

 _Prerequisites_

-For the web track, we are targeting those with little to no coding experience.
-This means that while you can take the course as someone with experience, you may ﬁnd it a bit slow.
+For the Web track, we do not reforce prereqs, but prior coding experience of any kind is highly recommended (high school course, CS10, CS61A, etc).
 For the iOS track, we recommend that you have some prior coding experience and/or take some introductory programming course before or while you’re enrolled in Cubstart — e.g. CS61A.

 _Textbooks and Required Materials_